barrelstrength/sprout-docs/docs/seo/redirects.md

 # Redirects

 Redirects allow you to forward users and search engines to the appropriate content on your site.
-Redirects can be managed directly in the Control Panel.
+Redirects can be managed on a per-site basis directly in the Control Panel.

 ![Sprout SEO Redirects - Element Index Page](../images/seo/redirects-index.png)